City Season Fair Participation Kit

 It’s an exciting experience to come out of the studio and into a vibrant marketplace, so we’ve come up with a few tips that can help you make the most of your participation.

 Give a smile, say hello, tell attendees about your products, offer samples, and make a connection!
 Shoppers might be put off if you’re on your phone or iPad, so keep that in mind when trying to make the most of your participation.

 Business cards, buttons, postcards, catalogs, and other promotional materials are a great way to start the conversation with your potential buyers.

 Include a mailing list sign-up at your booth, with signage to let folks know how to get in touch with you after the Fair, or how to follow you on social media.

-We suggest bringing plenty of water, coffee, and snacks with you to keep you energized throughout the Fair.
-It is also helpful to bring a friend along to help run your booth and hold down fort so you can take a couple of breaks throughout the day.
+We strongly suggest bringing plenty of water, coffee, and snacks with you to keep you energized throughout the Fair.
+It is also helpful to bring a friend along to help run your booth and hold down the fort so you can take a couple of breaks throughout the day.

-State of Illinois Special Event Tax Collection
+CHI ONLY: State of Illinois Special Event Tax Collection

 All exhibitors making sales in Illinois are required to report and pay all tax due based on their total receipts within ten (10) days of the close of the exhibit.
 The current tax rate for the location of the special event is printed on the coupon to assist you in calculating your tax due.

 Renegade Craft Fair does not provide tax advice.
 If you have questions regarding this process, please call the State of Illinois Department of Revenue at (847) 294-4475 or email Ms. Barbara Wagner at email@example.com